http4k/http4k/pro/incubator/db/README.md

 Idempotency for the Postbox is achieved by having a deterministic `requestId` for each received request.

+Out-of-the-box options are:

+* Header - uses a header value to identify the request
+* Path - uses a path parameter to identify the request

-That can be achieved this by implementing the `RequestIdResolver` function, like this:
+Alternatively, you can customise this by implementing the `RequestIdResolver` function, like this:

 ```kotlin
 val myResolver: RequestIdResolver = { request: Request ->